 You will be staying in a homestay in Cádiz so you do not need to bring sheets and towels.
-However, if you plan to travel on your own and stay in hostels, it is suggested to bring your own thin towel and sheet.
+However, if you plan to travel on your own and stay in hostels, it is suggested to bring your own towel.
 You will need to pack a beach towel, or plan to buy one there (or buy a beach mat there).
-If you like to use a washrag, bring one from home.
+If you like to use a washcloth, bring one from home.
 Not typically part of Spanish bath linens.